-0.5% bupivacaine and 30 μg (0.6 ml) of fentanyl intrathecal.
+Group III: Patients received 10mg (2ml) 0.5% bupivacaine and 30μg (0.6ml) of fentanyl intratecal.

-Sensory blockade was evaluated by the bilateral pinprick method.
-Motor blockade was evaluated by the modified Broomage test (0 - without paralysis; 1 - unable to lift extended legs; 2 - unable to flex knee; 3 - unable to flex feet or complete motor blockade).
+Sensory blockade was evaluated by the bilateral pin- prick method.
+Motor blockade was evaluated by the modified Broomage test (0= without paralysis; 1= unable to lift extended legs; 2= unable to flex knee; 3= unable to flex feet or complete motor blockade).

-Serum levels of cortisol, glucose and C-reactive protein (CRP) were measured in all groups preoperatively and four, 12, and 24 hours after surgery.
+Serum levels of cortisol, glucose and CRP (C- reactive protein) were measured in all groups preoperatively and 4h, 12h and 24h after surgery.

-The cardiovascular status of the patients was monitored by non-invasive methods such as: ECG monitoring, systolic, diastolic and mean arterial pressure, in five-minute intervals.
+The cardiovascular status of the patients was monitored by non- invasive methods such as: ECG monitoring, systolic, diastolic and mean arterial pressure, every five- minute interval.

-The side effects on the central nervous system and gastrointestinal system such as: shivering, nausea, vomiting, and pruritus were followed up and recorded intra-operatively or postoperatively.
+The side effects on the central nervous system and gastrointestinal system such as: shivering, nausea, vomiting, pruritus were followed up and recorded intra- operatively or postoperatively.

-The intensity of pain was assessed in the 30th, 60th, 90th, 120th, 180th, 240th, and 300th minute after the anesthesia was given in two ways:
+The intensity of pain was assessed in 30th, 60th, 90th, 120th, 180th, 240th and 300th minute after the anesthesia was given by:

-visual analog scale (0 - without pain to 10 - the worst pain);

-- numerical scale (0 - without pain to 10 - the worst pain).
+- visual analog scale (VAS) (0- without pain to 10- the worst pain) and - numerical scale (0- without pain to 10- the worst pain).